 You need a valid passport, the correct driving licence and must comply with EU rules on drivers’ hours and tachograph use.

 All vehicle drivers, passengers and any crew members must have a valid passport.

-You don’t need a visa for entry into other EU member states if you hold an EU passport, but you may need a visa if you’re travelling beyond the EU.
+You do not need a visa for entry into other EU member states if you hold an EU passport, but you may need a visa if you’re travelling beyond the EU.
 You should check the entry requirements for the country you plan to travel to.

 Drivers’ hours and tachographs